Western PA's #1 for Roofing & Interiors

 While a roof may seem like just the visible shingles or tiles on top, it is an intricate system made of many components.
 Each part of a roof plays a role in the roof's structural integrity, water protection, and ventilation.
 We’ve covered just some of the different parts of a roof that are standard and essential.
 From the rafters providing the shape to the underlayment and flashing preventing leaks to the ridge vents allowing airflow, all these parts of a roof work together and make a structure that safely shelters and protects your home for years.

-Call the Us For Your Roof Replacement
+Call The Best Roofing Company In Pittsburgh For Your Roof Replacement Project

 At McClellands Contracting and Roofing, we understand the importance of a secure roofing system for your home.
 We have a team of experienced roofing professionals, and we are known for our top-quality workmanship.
 We are here to assist you if you need roof replacement services.
 Feel free to call us at (412) 353-5660 today!